Daytona Beach Summer Camps

 2. Is housing available if my child arrives earlier or extends their stay?

 No; however, depending on the availability of dormitory space, arrangements might be able to be made if your child is attending consecutive camps.
-Please call the K-12 Education Outreach office for more information.
+Please call the K-12 Education & Summer Programs office for more information.

 3. Are the three college credits earned in the aerospace course only good at Embry-Riddle?